johnnietse/travelExpenseTracker/README.md

 # travelExpenseTracker

-**travelExpenseTracker** is an Android app designed for competition team members to efficiently track their travel expenses and incomes.
-The app allows users to log transactions, visualize financial data with charts.
+**travelExpenseTracker** is an Android app designed for competition team members (Queen's Student Cluster Competition Team) to efficiently track their travel expenses and incomes.
+The app allows users to log transactions and visualize financial data with charts.
 While the app provides a comprehensive list of recorded transactions, users must manually transfer these records into Excel spreadsheets to generate financial statements.

 ## Features